Image by Brain Toad Photography Flicker

 The simple solution: This intervention strategy is not at all complicated – treat the untreated Adult ADHD and the abiding depression simultaneously.
 His cognitive, ADHD mind, can find relief from obsessional worry, and his depression did dissolve in less than one week.

 “Character disorders with depression” result more from biology than is often appreciated.
-See more here on Clint Eastwood’s ‘Stranger’ in High Plains Drifter, and the vet in Gran Torino, and then this Grumpy guy – why men and some grumpy women simply don’t get in for psych review.
+See more here on Clint Eastwood's ‘Stranger' in High Plains Drifter, and the bitter vet in Gran Torino, and then this sour Grumpy guy – why men, and some grumpy women, simply don't get in for psych review.

 The good news: this Grumpy guy will be wearing his Grumpy outfits with a different sense of humor and self discovery… he’s been a great guy all along.
 He probably still blushes when kissed by Snow White.
 Together we enjoyed considering how the rest of his life might work out as Happy, that other cool dwarf.